Whether you are living in halls or a private house in Cardiff you need to register with a Doctors (GP) practice as soon as you arrive.

 You should contact the practice of your choice (that’s within your catchment area) as soon as possible to register or to ask for further information.
 Don’t wait until you become ill to register with a practice – do this as soon as possible when you arrive in Cardiff to ensure that you have easy access to services when you need them.
 Registering may take up to two weeks.

-You can find your nearest GP practice and a list of other useful local services by entering your postcode here.
+You can find your nearest GP practice and a list of other useful local services such as dentists, opticians or pharmacies by entering your postcode here.

 When you move to a new practice, you need to take along your NHS medical card.
 This has details of your current practice, and NHS number and will make it easier for you to register.
 The NHS number ensures that the new practice will be sent your medical records quickly.

 If you do not have an NHS card, you can get the NHS number from your current practice.
 It is a good idea to write this down along with your name and address.
 Keep this information safe because you’ll need it whenever you move practices.